ndb796/PyTorch-Adversarial-Attack-Baselines-for-ImageNet-CIFAR10-MNIST/README.md

 * Each pixel (parameter) value is normalized between \[0, 1\].
 * We set the binary search steps to 4.
 * We assign a random target label to each original image.
-* The attack success rate denotes whether the adversarial example is classified as a target class.
+* The attack success rate only counts the case the adversarial example is classified as a target class.

 |Number of iterations|100|
 |-----------------|---|